RETURN TO HOME PAGE

 B. The rational mind is capable of picking out the form from the sense data which is presented to it.
 This even applies to 2+2=4.

-We have a passive intellect (tabula rasa) and an active intellect.
-The
+We have a passive intellect (tabula rasa) which receives data,

 active intellect is (or may well be, or maybe not) a unified,